elastisys/compliantkubernetes/CONTRIBUTING.md

 1. Select "Links: In new window".
 1. Leave everything else as default.

-To facilitate editing architecture diagrams, import the [Compliant Kubernetes DrawIO library](docs/img/ck8s-library.drawio.xml).
+To facilitate editing architecture diagrams, import the [Welkin DrawIO library](docs/img/welkin-library.drawio.xml).

 ### From graphviz